 And some farmers are already using cellular IoT technology for real-world applications such as optimising fertiliser levels or assessing crop yields, using data gathered by sensors in soil or on farm machinery.

 Unlike some IoT applications, which operate over localized areas and mainly use Wi-Fi or short-range wireless connections, farming is, by its nature, a wide area activity which lends itself to cellular communications.
 In the short term, low power wide area network (LPWAN) technologies like NB-IoT or LoRa can support some of the services, but 5G will enable a wider range of options, especially those requiring low latency or critical response, and is also expected to be integrated tightly with AI/ML engines for big data analytics.

 However, there are obstacles in the way of making the UK a nation of smart farmers.
 According to AgriSmart, the organization which supports innovation among UK farmers, this industry needs a regulatory framework as badly as other sectors which are going through digital transformation.
 It says: “The UK Government has tried to ensure that there is a regulatory framework in place for other ‘smart’ industries – for example, smart metering.
 Considerations such as customer privacy, data ownership and sharing of data for other purposes are as relevant to the agricultural sector and smart farming as to the electricity industry.
 It has been found that farmers are reluctant to share data collected on their farms and so trust needs to be established between the farmers and those analysing and using the data collected” [[iii]].

-The last word may again be with the GSMA, therefore.
-“Governments and regulators can unlock the consumer and business benefits of the IoT by implementing policies that promote innovation and investment, and by creating regulatory frameworks that build trust and network capability.
+The GSMA, perhaps, puts it best: “Governments and regulators can unlock the consumer and business benefits of the IoT by implementing policies that promote innovation and investment, and by creating regulatory frameworks that build trust and network capability.
 This will give confidence to consumers and the industry that will drive adoption of the IoT.”